DonnaWuDongxia/widl-nan/README.md

 Now with the excutable addon, you can test it and all the defined interfaces should show up.
 With this basic project, you can modify files to add your own logics.

 [Note] The tool can generate WIDL files to NAN wrappers and C++ implementations, but it has no ability to identify the code you have modified or added.
 So if WIDL files changed, and you ran steps above again in the same directory, all the files with same path and name will be replaced.

-# Supported WIDL features.
-This project leveraged [webidl2](https://www.npmjs.com/package/webidl2) tool to parse WIDL files.
-So all supported WIDL features listed below in this project are all compliant with [webidl2](https://www.npmjs.com/package/webidl2/).
-- Array, both the ```sequence<TypeName>``` and the normal array ```TypeName[]```, but we recommend to use sequence.
-- Attributes, readonly and writable attributes are all supported, inheritant attributes has not been supported yet.
-- Buffer, ArrayBuffer and typed array are all supported.
-- Callback and Promise are all supported.
-- Dictionary, Interface, constructor, enum, const and static member are all supported.
-- Overloaded methods and optional arguments are all supported, but method-overload is recommended.
-- Primitive types are supported except ``` long long```.
-- Stringifier is supported.
-- Event emitter has not been supported directly, JavaScript Wrapper can be used to achive the goal, please refer [this example](https://github.com/otcshare/node-realsense/blob/master/src/slam/index.js#L13).

-For more detail or samples, please check the examples under https://github.com/01org/widl-nan/tree/master/test, basically each supported feature has a test case.

 # Contribution